-In its infancy the Main Street square was used for public meetings, circus performances, and as a playground.3 In 1832 the city's first firehouse was erected on the site, and in 1839 the borough purchased a building to be used as a market house.
+In its infancy the Main Street square was used for public meetings, circus performances, and as a playground.
+In 1832 the city's first firehouse was erected on the site, and in 1839 the borough purchased a building to be used as a market house.
 A city jail was built on the square in 1846 and a second market house was added in 1849.
 In 1870 the borough council passed an ordinance to "protect the Public Square and prohibit trespassing thereon and to prevent geece [sic] from running at large."

 When Johns mandated that lot Nos.
-49, 50, 51, and 52 were to be used for a county courthouse and other public buildings, he was too optimistic: Johnstown did not become the
+49, 50, 51, and 52 were to be used for a county courthouse and other public buildings, he was too optimistic: Johnstown did not become the county seat.
+The square continued to be the site of public buildings and events until 1872 when it was cleared.
+The city hired a landscape architect to design plantings and walkways to transform the square into a formal setting, which was renamed Central Park.

-Johnstown's burgess describing the effects of Johnstown's consolidation as a city in 1889, quoted in Nathan Daniel Shappee, "A History of Johnstown and the Great Flood of 1889: A Study of Disaster and Rehabilitation" (Ph.D. diss., University of Pittsburgh, 1940), 550-53.
+&lt;sup>1 Johnstown's burgess describing the effects of Johnstown's consolidation as a city in 1889, quoted in Nathan Daniel Shappee, "A History of Johnstown and the Great Flood of 1889: A Study of Disaster and Rehabilitation" (Ph.D. diss., University of Pittsburgh, 1940), 550-53.

-2 John Meise, Schantz and Johnstown (Johnstown: The Schantz Memorial Committee, 1913).
+&lt;sup>2 John Meise, Schantz and Johnstown (Johnstown: The Schantz Memorial Committee, 1913).